1860 United States presidential election: Southern Democratic Party candidates gallery

 When the convention seated two replacement delegations on June 18, they walked out again or boycotted the convention, accompanied by nearly all other Southern delegates and erstwhile Convention chair Caleb Cushing, a New Englander and former member of Franklin Pierce's cabinet.

-This larger group met immediately in Baltimore's Institute Hall, with Cushing again presiding.
+This larger group met immediately in Baltimore's Maryland Institute Hall, with Cushing again presiding.
 They adopted the pro-slavery platform rejected at Charleston, and nominated Vice President John C. Breckinridge for president, and Senator Joseph Lane from Oregon for vice president.

-Yancey and some (less than half) of the bolters - almost entirely from the Lower South - met on June 28 in Richmond, along with the South Carolina and Florida delegations, at a convention that affirmed the nominations of Breckinridge and Lane.
+Yancey and some (less than half) of the bolters - almost entirely from the Lower South - met on June 28 at Metropolitan Hall in Richmond, along with the South Carolina and Florida delegations, at a convention that affirmed the nominations of Breckinridge and Lane.

-Besides the Democratic Parties in the Southern states, the Breckinridge/Lane ticket was also supported by the Buchanan administration.
+Besides the Democratic parties in the Southern states, the Breckinridge/Lane ticket was also supported by the Buchanan administration.
 Buchanan's own continued prestige in his home state of Pennsylvania ensured that Breckinridge would be the principal Democratic candidate in that populous state.
 Breckinridge was the last sitting vice president nominated for president until Richard Nixon in 1960.